2017–18 Sheffield Shield season: New South Wales

-New South Wales named the following squad for 2017-18.
+New South Wales named the following squad for 2017–18.
 Players with international caps are listed in bold.

 Queensland

-Queensland named the following squad for 2017-18.
+Queensland named the following squad for 2017–18.
 Players with international caps are listed in bold.

 South Australia

-South Australia named the following squad for 2017-18.
+South Australia named the following squad for 2017–18.
 Players with international caps are listed in bold.

 Tasmania

-Tasmania named the following squad for 2017-18.
+Tasmania named the following squad for 2017–18.
 Players with international caps are listed in bold.

 Victoria

-Victoria named the following squad for 2017-18.
+Victoria named the following squad for 2017–18.
 Players with international caps are listed in bold.

 Western Australia

-Western Australia named the following squad for 2017-18.
+Western Australia named the following squad for 2017–18.
 Players with international caps are listed in bold.

 Debutants

 The following players made their first-class debuts throughout the competition.

 Broadcasting

-All Sheffield Shield matches were exclusively streamed live and free on Cricket Australia's official website, with the final broadcast live on ABC Grandstand radio.
+All Sheffield Shield matches were exclusively streamed live and free on Cricket Australia's official website, with the final broadcast live on ABC Radio Grandstand radio.